wolfy-j/lodm/README.md

 # Spiral ODM for Laravel 5.1+
-LODM module is intended to bring Spiral ODM component functionality into Laravel applications.
-Component provides ability to manage your MongoDB data in OOP way using compositions and aggregations of your models.
-One of the side effects of component design makes you able to create ODM models which are not related to MongoDB and use them to represent iehahical data.
+LODM module is intended to bring the Spiral ODM component functionality into your Laravel applications.
+This component provides the ability to manage your MongoDB data in an OOP way using your models compositions and aggregations.
+One of the side effects of this component design, is that you are able to create ODM models which are not related to MongoDB and use them to represent hierarchical data.

 Functionality includes:
 * Compositions (nested documents)
 * Aggregations (related documents)
-* Inheritance (model childs in same collection/composition as parent)
+* Inheritance (models child in same collection/composition as parent)
 * Entity validations (Laravel validator rules can be used)
 * Read access (hidden fields)
 * Write access (secure and fillable fields)